sphinx-doc/sphinx/doc/ext/autosummary.rst

 .. confval:: autosummary_generate

-   Boolean indicating whether to scan all found documents for autosummary directives, and to generate stub pages for each.

-   Can also be a list of documents for which stub pages should be generated.
+   A list of documents for which stub pages should be generated.

    The new files will be placed in the directories specified in the ``:toctree:`` options of the directives.